yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 visit on every page to your site.
 If the CSS is small enough it could be worth your while, but it's a trade-off you should be aware of.

-A third option is to use H2 push in order to deliver the CSS before your HTML even hits the browser.
-We'll dive into H2 push further at a later chapter, but it can be a great way to deliver your critical assets to the browser before they are needed, without letting your caching suffer.
+A third option is to use H2 push in order to deliver critical CSS before your HTML even hits the browser.
-The main trade-off here is complexity - setting up H2 push to work well for you can be complex.
-But I'm getting ahead of myself.

 ### How to deliver non-critical CSS
 So we've covered how to deliver your critical CSS, but how do you